1. Introduction

 parameter as a base64 encoding of the signer’s public key makes it possible for validation to be enforced whether or not the resource was requested from a page requiring integrity. -

-" is a good place to start as the keys are small and the algorithm is broadly supported.
+" algorithm is a good place to start as the keys are small and the algorithm is broadly supported.
 Choosing one algorithm simplifies initial implementations, and reduces the set of choices we ask developers to make about crypto primitives. -

 The `